-The idea behind permissions is simple enough: ‘permissions’ make up ‘roles’ that users are supposed to play as they are assigned those.
-Some roles enjoy more access rights than others, much the same as a project manager in life enjoys more access rights toward what constitutes a software project’s machinery, than a software developer, whose job is more often than not is confined to writing codes.
+The idea behind permissions is simple enough: "permissions" make up "access levels" that users are supposed to play as they are assigned those.
+Some access levels enjoy more access rights than others, much the same as a project owner in life enjoys more access rights toward what constitutes a software project’s machinery, than a software developer, whose job is more often than not is confined to writing codes.
 Permissions, therefore, are a means to give a framework of access rights to a user according to his or her place on a project or, more broadly, in an environment of projects, such as in a research department, or a construction company.

 Permissions are the central element of an access level and are used as specific rights that a user has in relation either to the system as whole, or projects he or she is (or is not) part of.
 There is a user-specific hierarchy of permissions.
 For example, a user with the access level of Administrator (or, in short, Administrator) has the right (permission) to set permissions at will.

 In Birdview, permissions are divided into three groups:

 2) permissions in relation to a project(s) the user is a member of, and

 3) permissions in relation to projects the user is NOT member of.

 See Access Levels, for more details.